Current as of: February 22, 2025 - 16:48

 Key information

 Recommended arrival time: We recommend you arrive today on or before 1pm (local time) ready for the afternoon tour departing from your hotel.
-There will be a welcome briefing in the evening, but if you miss it the leader will update you separately.
+There will be a welcome briefing in the evening with your leader.

 Airport: Indira Gandhi International Airport (DEL)